These eggplant involtini are saucy, garlicky, and creamy, with a topping of crispy breadcrumbs.

 Key Ingredients

-- This sauce is garlicky, with a hint of saltiness from the use of anchovies.
-I like using tomato passata (for a smoother texture) or hand-crushed whole peeled tomatoes (for a more rustic consistency) for the sauce.
+For the tomato sauce: I like using hand-crushed whole peeled tomatoes (for a more rustic consistency) for the sauce.
+You can also use a high-quality tomato passata.

-- I like to add Calabrian chili paste to give the filling a bit of heat, but you can omit this if you don't want any spice.
+I like to add Calabrian chili paste to give the filling a bit of heat, but you can also use a pinch of red pepper flakes.

 Prep the Eggplant

 Line a large baking sheet with parchment paper, and add the eggplant, tossing to coat with a drizzle of extra-virgin olive oil.
-Roast eggplant for 15-25 minutes until completely tender and golden brown.
-Let cool slightly until you're able to handle the cooked slices.
+Roast eggplant until completely tender and golden brown, then set the cooked slices aside to cool.

 Make the Tomato Sauce

-Saute the anchovies and garlic in a bit of oil until the garlic is nice and golden brown and the anchovies dissolve.
+Step 2: While the eggplant cooks, make the sauce.
+Saute the anchovies and minced garlic cloves in a bit of oil until the garlic is nice and golden brown and the anchovies dissolve.

 Remove a tablespoon of the oil and place in a small bowl.
 Combine bread crumbs with the reserved oil and set aside.

-Add the tomato passata (or hand-crushed tomatoes) to the pot, simmer for 15 minutes, then season with salt and pepper.
+Step 3: Add the tomatoes to the pot, simmer for 15 minutes over medium heat.
+Season with kosher salt and black pepper.

-Make the ricotta mixture by combining ricotta with the other cheeses, Calabrian chili paste (if using), herbs, and seasonings.
+Step 4: Combine the ricotta with the other cheeses, Calabrian chili paste (if using), fresh herbs, and seasonings.

-Place 1-2 tablespoons (depending on the size of the slice) of the filling on the widest end of the eggplant slice.
+Place 1 - 2 tablespoons (depending on the size of the slice) of the ricotta mixture on the widest end of the eggplant slice.

-Ladle the sauce in an even layer on the bottom of a baking dish.
-Place the eggplant rolls seam-side down over the sauce.
+Step 6: Ladle the sauce in an even layer on the bottom of a baking dish.
+Place seam-side down over the sauce.
+If desired, spoon tomato sauce over the top.
+Top the casserole dish with the remaining cheese and breadcrumbs

 Storage & Make-Ahead Instructions

-Leftover involtini can be stored in an airtight container in the fridge for 3-4 days.
+Leftover eggplant involtini can be stored in an airtight container in the fridge for 3 - 4 days.
 To keep it crispy, reheat it in the oven at 350°F for 5 minutes, covered with foil, then uncover it for another 5 minutes until warmed through.
 If you're in a rush, you can also just microwave it until warm.

 - Option 1: Roast the eggplant, make the sauce, and prepare the filling.
 Then keep all of the components in separate airtight containers in the fridge.
 On the day of, assemble and bake the rolls.